TraFost/Marmalade/client/.github/copilot-instruction.md

 2. For a new organism: Add `src/shared/components/organisms/<feature>/new-section.tsx`, using atoms/molecules and colocating data/logic.
 3. For new atoms/molecules: Place in `src/shared/components/atoms/` or `molecules/`, ensuring they use `cn` and Tailwind.
 4. Update routing in `app/router/` if needed.
-5. Example: Adding an onboarding step involves creating a new step component in `shared/components/organisms/onboarding/steps/`, updating `STEP_DEFINITIONS` in the page, and ensuring types align with shared screening types.
+5. Example: Adding an onboarding step involves creating a new step component in `shared/components/organisms/onboarding/steps/`, updating `STEP_DEFINITIONS` in the page, and ensuring types align with `shared/components/organisms/onboarding/onboarding.types.ts`.

 ### Best Practices